 Your child’s injury claim will be in good hands.
 Our St. Louis personal injury attorneys will not let your child’s injury be in vain; we will work tirelessly to help your family recover the compensation you deserve.

-Contact The Bradley Law Firm today for a free consultation to discuss your case.
+Contact Bradley Law Personal Injury Lawyers today for a free consultation to discuss your case.

 Overview of Child Injuries

 Adults are responsible for keeping kids safe.
 Anyone can be held financially responsible when their actions hurt a child–whether the harm was intentional or unintentional.

 - Property owners

 - Caregivers, including babysitters, teachers, and school administrators

 - Bus drivers

 - Schools and school districts